 Jenny Gruber focuses her practice on complex commercial real estate and general business transactions.
 She has handled a wide variety of projects for owners, developers, lenders and equity investors including acquisition, development and disposition of restaurant, retail, mixed use, multi-family, office, medical and condominium projects nationwide; leasing of restaurant, retail, mixed use, office, medical and industrial properties; financing of major development and construction projects; acquisition of loans secured by commercial real estate and business assets from the Federal Deposit Insurance Corporation; and work-out and modification of loans secured by commercial real estate and business assets.
-Ms. Gruber has advised clients on formation, conversion, maintenance and winding up of corporations, limited partnerships, and limited liability companies for entities engaged in various industries.
+Jenny has advised clients on formation, conversion, maintenance and winding up of corporations, limited partnerships, and limited liability companies for entities engaged in various industries.
 She has also negotiated and managed general business agreements, asset purchase and sale agreements, vendor contracts, and licenses.

-Ms. Gruber participated in the drafting of the 2006-2007 National Mortgage Law Summary published by the American College of Mortgage Attorneys.
+She participated in the drafting of the 2006-2007 National Mortgage Law Summary published by the American College of Mortgage Attorneys.

-Southern Methodist University School of Law, J.D.
+Southern Methodist University School of Law J.D.
 (2004) cum laude, Order of the Coif

 Dallas Bar Association, Member